YOUTH PEER SUPPORT SPECIALIST | CLACKAMAS COUNTY

 While searching for a new job, Eddie came across Youth Era and found that it was just what he'd been wanting; a position where he could work with youth who are struggling with the same things he once did.
 Now, as a part of the Youth Era team, Eddie is excited to make a difference by being a support system for youth, helping them avoid the mistakes he made, and encouraging them to make better choices.

-Now, Eddie lives with his girlfriend and two-year-old son.
+Now, Eddie lives with his girlfriend and son.
 When he found out that his girlfriend was pregnant, he realized that his life wasn't just about him anymore and that supporting his family had to be his main priority.
 He still plays in a basketball league and uses the gym as a form of support.
 On the weekends his family goes on hikes, ride bikes, shopping trips, and travels all around Oregon, but their favorite thing to do is when they get to have movie nights at home with their son.